Money in Kazakhstan

 Kazakhstan - Money

-At its latest monetary policy meeting on 28 October, the National Bank of Kazakhstan decided to leave the base rate at 9.25%, keeping an interest rate corridor of plus or minus 1.0 percentage point.
-The decision, which was in line with analysts’ expectations, followed a 25-basis-point rate hike at the previous meeting in September.
+At its latest monetary policy meeting on 3 February, the National Bank of Kazakhstan left the base rate at 9.25%, keeping an interest rate corridor of plus or minus 1.0 percentage point.
+The decision marks the third consecutive time the Bank has held the base rate steady since hiking rates by 25 basis points in September.

 Kazakhstan - Money Data